Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade-prepare.md

    - Run SQLFluff linting separately in CI with <Constant name="core" />
    - Use standard state selection instead of granular subselectors

-- Plan hybrid environments for critical unsupported features.
-   - Keep specific jobs on <Constant name="core" /> (like Semantic Layer exports)
-   - Migrate development and most production workloads to <Constant name="fusion" />
-   - Document which jobs need to remain on <Constant name="core" /> and why

 ### Step 5: Document your findings